 - A feeling of weakness or tiredness.

 There are numerous ways that asthma is triggered.
-As you have sensitive airways, contact with ‘triggers’ cause symptoms to get worse.
-These triggers include:
+Due to sensitive airways, contact with triggers cause symptoms to get worse.
+These triggers can include:

 - Changes in temperature and/or humidity.

 - Strong emotions such as laughing, crying or stress.

 - Allergens such as pollen, dust mites, and mold spores